 Vibratory rollers are designed to consolidate granular soils to a high density, compacting very efficiently to shallow depths.
 These rollers come in different sizes and different tons of capacity.
 This type of equipment works effectively when the soil is placed in a confined space.

 Flat Plate Vibrators

-These will do an excellent job on sands and small gravels, compacting to a depth or lift thickness of about 6 inches.
-Commonly used on small tranches and for small diameters pipe installation.
-Because of their limited power and impact force, it is not recommended when lifts are thicker than 6 inches.
+Some excellent flat plate vibrators have a gasoline engine mounted to a unit that causes a flat skid plate to vibrate.
+These do an efficient job on sands and small gravels, compacting to a depth or lift thickness of about 6 inches.
+Flat plate vibrators are commonly used in small trenches and for small-diameter pipe installation.
+Because of their limited power and impact force, the use of flat plate vibrators is not recommended when lifts are thicker than 6 inches.

-Other Important Factors Due to Compaction Work
+Other Important Factors

 When compacting soils, put safeguards in place for employees' health.
 An illness called Raynaud's syndrome is very common among workers who operate or manage compacting equipment.
 The all-day-long vibration transmitted to the hands and arms causes this illness, which can result in your employees feeling a sort of numbness and tingling in the fingers.
 If that worsens, it can lead to loss of sensation in hand and finger muscles.
 Some manufacturers have designed equipment with reduced vibration.
 Certain jurisdictions have laws limiting the daily exposure to vibrational forces because of the potential for such illnesses to develop.